 What is Franchising?

-Franchising is one of America’s most enduring contributions the world of business.
-The Franchise business model allows individuals to go into business for themselves, but not by themselves.
-Why reinvent the wheel when you can purchase your own small business complete with knowhow, a proven brand and system, and support from the franchisor?
+Franchising is one of America’s most enduring contributions to the world of business.
+The franchise business model allows individuals to go into business for themselves, but not by themselves.
+Why reinvent the wheel when you can purchase your own small business complete with know-how, a proven brand and system, and support from the franchisor?
 A franchisee is his own boss, owns his own small-business and grows at his own pace with the support of the franchisor.
 Franchising is a popular business model, and it accounts for nearly 7.6 million direct jobs and 2.5% of US GDP.
 Franchising is also diverse, spanning a range of industries and business formats.

 Why Veterans and Franchising Are a Perfect Fit